 Implementing a job grading system offers numerous benefits, including:

-These benefits contribute to a more equitable and efficient organizational structure as the system enables companies to streamline their processes.
+These benefits contribute to a more equitable and efficient organizational structure, enabling the company to function efficiently as the system allows companies to streamline their processes.

 Ensuring Fair Compensation